Delirium Tremens: Symptoms, Timeline & Treatment

 American Addiction Centers offers extensive and integrative treatment across the United States for those struggling with alcohol addiction.
-Call us at There an admissions advisor is available to you 24/7 to discuss a treatment plan and verify your insurance coverage over the phone.
+Call us at .
+An admissions navigator is available 24/7 to discuss a treatment plan and verify your insurance coverage over the phone.

 Delirium Tremens Statistics: Is it Common?

-Delirium tremens is not a common condition, especially considering how widespread issues are with alcohol abuse and alcohol use disorders.
+Delirium tremens is not a common condition, especially considering how widespread issues are with alcohol misuse and alcohol use disorders.
 Some facts relevant to delirium tremens include:3,5,12

 - In 2019, 14.5 million Americans aged 12 or older were diagnosed with an alcohol use disorder.

 - At least half of these people experience some symptoms of withdrawal when they stop or dramatically reduce their alcohol intake.

-- Of the people who go through alcohol withdrawal, only 3-5% of people develop severe withdrawal symptoms, such as seizures and delirium tremens.
+- Of the people who go through alcohol withdrawal, only 3-5% develop severe withdrawal symptoms, such as seizures and delirium tremens.

 - Without proper treatment, DTs can have a mortality rate of up to 37%.